Digital Marketing Glossary: The Ultimate Guide

 Editorial Calendar:

-A calendar used for scheduling, creating, drafting, and even tracking the content of a blog.
+A calendar is used for scheduling, creating, drafting, and even tracking the content of a blog.

 Did you know?